-2009 saw Todd Sucherman win the Modern Drummer Reader’s Poll for #1 Rock Drummer, #1 Educational DVD with “Methods and Mechanics” as well as #1 Clinician in DRUM!
-Magazine all while touring the world with the multi-platinum rock band Styx and performing drum clinics and recording sessions from coast to coast.
+2015 saw Todd Sucherman win the Modern Drummer Readers Poll for #1 Progressive Rock Drummer as well as #1 Clinician in DRUM!
+Magazine all the while touring the world with the multi platinum rock band Styx.
+His “Methods and Mechanics” instructional DVD series has won multiple awards, and he remains an in demand drummer for recording sessions, clinics and drum festivals all over the world.
 But the musical history began basically at birth.

 Todd Sucherman grew up in a musical family.
 His father, Arnold J. Sucherman was a doctor by day, and a big band drummer by night.
 He was the house drummer at the famed Chez Parre’ in Chicago through the 1940s and 50’s.
 During that time he worked with Lena Horne, Sammy Davis Jr., Sophie Tucker, Joe E. Lewis, Jack Benny and countless others.
 While on the road, at a gig in New Orleans, Arnold met a young actress, Jo Seiwert, who was performing together in the same variety show.
 They were married and soon formed a family of their own.